jdriselvato/3DS-Homebrew-development/README.md

 $ makerom -v -f cia -o lab_day_project.cia -target t -i lab_day_project.cxi:0:0 -ignoresign -icon lab_day_project.smdh
 ```

-And it finally workes.
-I tested installing via FBI directly off the MicroSD card and below are some screenshots of it working:
+And it finally works.
+I tested installing via FBI directly off the MicroSD card and below are some screenshots of it in action:

 ![installing_from_fbi.png](./images/installing_from_fbi.png)